CollectionBuilder/cb-docs/README.md

 This documentation covers details for CollectionBuilder-GH, CollectionBuilder-CONTENTdm, and CollectionBuilder-CSV.

+If you need to get in touch, feel free to email the CollectionBuilder Team (<mailto:collectionbuilder.team@gmail.com>) or use the [CollectionBuilder Discussion Forum](https://github.com/orgs/CollectionBuilder/discussions).

 ## Contributing

 Outside contributors are welcome and encouraged to help make these docs better!